pyladiesams/Bootcamp-Data-Analysis-beginner-apr-may2020/README.md

 * The content to follow our live lessons with exercises, home assignments and solutions.

 ## Setup

+### If you have Anaconda installed:
+Clone this git repository and you are ready to go

-### If you have already git, Python and Jupyters notebooks with miniconda installed on your computer
+### If you have git, Python and Jupyters notebooks, miniconda installed:
 Clone this git repository and you are ready to go

 ### Help, I do not have it